 If you're looking for gluten-free dough on the go, Pi Co.
 Pizza is the perfect combination of quick-serve meets high-quality.
 Their handmade "Gluten-Freeza" is made fresh daily and has a great chewy and doughey quality to it.

-You can choose from chef inspired, craft pizzas like the Yorkville Special with premium ingredients like crushed walnuts and truffle oil.
-Or go the customizable, build-your-own route and choose from a variety of sauces, cheese and unlimited toppings.
+You can choose from chef inspired, craft pizzas like the Yorkville Special with premium ingredients.
+Or go the build-your-own route and choose from a variety of sauces, cheese and unlimited toppings.
 There are nine locations in the downtown core, so not only is gluten-free pizza more delicious than ever, it's also more accessible.

-Il Fornello was the first restaurant to bring wood-oven baked pizza to Ontario and the first to offer alternative options for customers with special dietary needs.
-While they want to uphold classic Italian cuisine they are also passionate about customer experience and were part of the gluten-free movement before it was trendy.
-The gluten-free crust is more on the crunchy side, but it's good to experiment with different textures.
+Il Fornello was the first restaurant to bring wood-oven baked pizza to Ontario and was part of the gluten-free movement before it was trendy.
+Their gluten-free crust is more on the crunchy side, but it's good to experiment with different textures.

-Their gourmet pizza toppings really set these pies apart, ingredients are bursting with fresh flavour and most are sourced locally.
-One of our favourite pizzas (and apparently Meghan Markle's too) is the fig pizza with mascarpone, prosciutto and figs. If it's good enough for a Royal, it's good enough for...anyone.
+The gourmet pizza toppings really set their pies apart, ingredients are bursting with fresh flavour and most are sourced locally.
+One of our favourite pizzas (and apparently Meghan Markle's too) is the fig pizza – if it's good enough for a Royal, it's good enough for...anyone.

 *Please note, that while each restaurant on this list has gluten-free dough and takes the utmost care when it comes to food allergies and dietary restrictions, they do not have gluten-free kitchens, thus there’s always a risk of cross-contamination.